Lamb, Marte homer to lift Diamondbacks past Cardinals 4-2

 LATE SCRATCH

 Wainwright was pulled from the starting lineup due to back spasms.
-He wasn’t put on the Injured List and manager Mike Shildt said he could make his next start as early as Sunday.
+He wasn’t put on the Injured List and Shildt said he could make his next start as early as Sunday.

 “I don’t think he’s going to skip a turn,” Shildt said.
 “I think you could see him potentially go in a couple of days.”